Indigenous students

 “Ngarara” means gathering and “Willim” means home in the Boon Wurrung and Woi Wurrung language, the traditional custodians of the land where RMIT stands.

-If you are an Aboriginal or Torres Strait Islander person who is currently studying at RMIT, or looking to do so in the future, we encourage you to contact us or come in to visit.
+If you are an Aboriginal or Torres Strait Islander person who is currently studying at RMIT, or looking to do so in the future, we encourage you to contact us.

 Ngarara Willim News